-The mailbox has the following special settings in the company's system:
+The mailboxes has the following special settings in the company's system:

-- Multifactor authentication is disabled on the mailbox. - The IMAP protocol is enabled (if IMAP is used). - The POP3 protocol is enabled (if POP3 is used). - Nothing is needed for the EWS protocol.
+- Multifactor authentication is disabled on the mailboxes for the legacy protocols (POP3, IMAP, SMTP, and EWS). - The IMAP protocol is enabled (if IMAP is used). - The POP3 protocol is enabled (if POP3 is used). - Nothing is needed for the EWS protocol.